juei-dev/adsbmonitor/README.md

 Dec 16th, 2021:
   - Added fifth "map" as blank map.
 When displaying the blank map, the distance circles are added per each 100km up to 400km.

+Dec 17th, 2021:
+  - Airport runways / runway thresholds are now able to be selected.
+Click the airport's runway and the closest threshold will be selected.
+If an aircraft is also selected, a green direct line is drawn to this selected runway threshold and distance is shown (currently it's not actual, but lateral distance).

 ## Current features